-Mobile App Cost of Goods Sold (COGS): Economics for Indie Devs (2026)
+Mobile App COGS: Unit Economics for Indie Devs (2026)

-Understanding the real cost of running a mobile app per user — server costs, AI API calls, payment processing, customer support.
-The framework for healthy unit economics.
+The real cost of running a mobile app per user — servers, AI API calls, payments, support — and the framework for healthy unit economics.

 Indie devs often think of revenue and don't think about COGS (Cost of Goods Sold).
 The result: surprises later when scale exposes margin issues.